Nabil Sabio Azadi: Early life and career

-London, Paris, New York City and Melbourne
+London, Paris, New York City, and Melbourne (2008–12)

-In 2008, just after turning 17, Azadi began working for Dazed & Confused, a British fashion magazine in London, United Kingdom.
-The publication described the artist at the time as "a renaissance man who concerns himself with anything particularly beautiful, ugly or useful."
-He became a writer and a photographer for Dazed Digital, covering the menswear fashion shows at Paris Fashion Week for them.
-During this period Azadi partly lived in London, Paris, New York City, and Melbourne, Australia where he attended the University of Melbourne.
-Azadi has described this wandering and his work in magazine publishing as a "very miscalculated mystic pursuit".
+In 2008, shortly after turning 17, Azadi began working for the British fashion magazine Dazed & Confused in London.
+The publication described him at the time as "a renaissance man who concerns himself with anything particularly beautiful, ugly or useful."
+He became an early contributor to Dazed's then-nascent digital platform, later working as an editor, photographer and writer, and covering ready-to-wear and haute couture fashion shows at Paris Fashion Week.
+During this period, Azadi lived partly in Paris, London, New York City, and Melbourne, Australia, where he attended the University of Melbourne.
+Azadi has described this period of wandering and his work in fashion magazine publishing as a "very miscalculated mystic pursuit".

-By age 19 he was in New York City, working for magazines and the fashion design industry.
-In New York, the life was difficult and it was the matter of survival.
+At 19, Azadi was living in New York City while working for magazines and within the fashion industry, a time he later said was marked by precarity.
 Azadi has noted the effect of this period on his art, stating: "I have good coping mechanisms sometimes for extreme things.
 I grew up very quickly in most ways.
 I like the idea of survival.
 I mean sometimes then I would wish I wouldn’t survive and it would just be over ...
 I felt like Atlas.
 I’d scratch myself to pieces at night but ...
 I smile when I tell the stories because it led me to my art.
 Since I was a kid it was always ruin and triumph and struggle and fighting."

-Later that year Azadi returned to Australia to pursue his photography and sculpture.
-In 2012 he stated to Portable: "I was moving around too much and asking a lot of myself and I don't think anything amplifies a sense of unease like being homeless.
+In 2011, Azadi returned to New Zealand to pursue art, including photography and sculpture.
+In 2012, he stated to Portable: "I was moving around too much and asking a lot of myself and I don't think anything amplifies a sense of unease like being homeless.
 I recently moved to Australia and in doing so ...
-I have discovered that I am not a little Tyler Brûlé in waiting—I like utes, having a lot of space, my dog and not having to deal with much bullshit."
+I have discovered that I am not a little Tyler Brûlé in waiting — I like utes, having a lot of space, my dog and not having to deal with much bullshit."